 - Chief Human Resources Officer

 - Employee Relations Advisory Board Representative (1-Year Term)

 Current Selection Committee Members

-Vice Chancellor for Academic, Faculty and Student Affairs
+UT Knoxville, Vice Chancellor for Diversity and Engagement

 One honoree per award category is chosen each year by the selection committee.
-Honorees are notified by the president and invited to attend the awards ceremony.
+Honorees are notified by the president and invited to attend the awards ceremony, in June.